-Second Corinthians teaches that we, as believers in Christ, should live our lives dependent on Him all the time—in our strengths when we are using our gifts and skills and opportunities well, in our weaknesses that drive us to Him for help, and everywhere in between.
-God wants for us women to be God-dependent women.
+Second Corinthians teaches that we, as believers in Christ, should live our lives dependent on Christ all the time—in our strengths when we are using our gifts and skills and opportunities well, in our weaknesses that drive us to Him for help, and everywhere in between.

-No, that’s not what it means.
+No, that’s not what depending on Christ means.
 We are supposed to grow and mature in our thinking and behavior.
 And, God wants us to be responsible for what we do with our lives, our finances, and our time.

-No, that’s not what it means.
-The New Testament teaches Christians to be wise and proactive in our dealings with everyone—whether in the church or outside of it—for our own good as well as for the good of others.
+No, that’s not what depending on Christ means.
+The New Testament teaches Christians to be wise and proactive in our dealings with everyone, whether in the church or outside of it.
+It is for our own good as well as for the good of others.